aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

    table, `MincFile` => value of column `MincFile` for the MINC file found in table `MRICandidateErrors` and `FullPath` => absolute path of the MINC file.

+### getBidsExportFilesRef($dbh, $filesRef, $dataDirBasePath)

+Gets the imaging file records to delete from table bids\_export\_files.

+INPUTS:
+  - $dbhr  : database handle reference.
+  - $filesRef: reference on the hash of all files.
+  - $tarchiveID: ID of the DICOM archive.
+  - $dataDirBasePath: config value of setting `dataDirBasePath`.
+  - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.
+  - $optionsRef: reference on the array of command line options.

+RETURNS:
+  - an array of hash references.
+Each hash has three keys: `BIDSExportedFileID` => ID of the record in the table, `FilePath` => value of column `FilePath` for the BIDS export file found in table `bids_export_files` and `FullPath` => absolute path of the BIDS export file.

+### getBidsExportFilesSessionRef($dbh, $filesRef, $dataDirBasePath)

+Gets the session level records to delete from table bids\_export\_files (aka scans.tsv and scans.json files).

+INPUTS:
+  - $dbhr  : database handle reference.
+  - $filesRef: reference on the hash of all files.
+  - $dataDirBasePath: config value of setting `dataDirBasePath`.

+RETURNS:
+  - a hash with scans.tsv full path and a boolean specifying whether the session level scans.tsv file needs to be updated

+### updateBidsScansTsvFile()

+Modifies the scans.tsv BIDS file if not all files for the session have been deleted.
+It will remove the entries for the files that were deleted from scans.tsv BIDS export file.

+INPUTS:
+  - $filesRef: reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.

 ### setFileExistenceStatus($filesRef)

 Checks the list of all the files related to the upload(s) that were found in the database and